Frequently Asked Questions: Health Programme Call 2013

 - GENERAL QUESTIONS:

-How are the responsibilities between EAHC and DG SANCO divided?
+How are the responsibilities between Chafea and DG SANCO divided?

 The DG SANCO is responsible for the health policy of the European Union.
-The Executive Agency for Health and Consumers (EAHC) is entrusted by the European Commission to implement the Health Programme.
+The Consumers, Health and Food Executive Agency (Chafea) is entrusted by the European Commission to implement the Health Programme.

-Can the EAHC be asked for legal action against the health policy at European or national level?
+Can Chafea be asked for legal action against the health policy at European or national level?

 Which countries can participate in the Call for proposals?

-In addition to the 27 Member States of the European Union, the call is also open to the EFTA/EEA countries (Iceland, Liechtenstein and Norway) on the basis of the Agreement on the European Economic Area.
-Eligible entities from these countries can receive funding from the second Health Programme.
+In addition to the 28 Member States of the European Union, the call is also open to the EFTA/EEA countries (Iceland and Norway) on the basis of the Agreement on the European Economic Area.
+Eligible entities from these countries can receive funding from the third Health Programme.

 Finally, collaboration with the above third countries not participating in the Programme should be facilitated.
 This should not involve funding from the Programme.
 Nevertheless, travel and subsistence expenses for experts invited from or travelling to such countries can be considered eligible costs in duly justified, exceptional cases, where this directly contributes to the objectives of the Programme.